jaredcooney/OSSU-Computer-Science/README.md

 the page linked above will likely differ from the equivalent ones that I have taken.

 I've also spent some time studying material outside of the OSSU curriculum, which I haven't included here.
-Most notably, I got my CompTIA A+ certification.
+Most notably, I got my CompTIA A+ certification, and I am currently working on Google's cybersecurity course series in preparation for the Security+ certification exam.

 Thanks for taking the time to check this out!